dinaka99g/Gauss-Seidel-method/README.md

 program should check whether the system matrix is diagonally dominant, and print the information on the screen.

-If the system matrix is not diagonally dominant, stop program execution.
+    -If the system matrix is not diagonally dominant, stop program execution.
-In case the system matrix is diagonally dominant, start performing iterations
+    -In case the system matrix is diagonally dominant, start performing iterations.